slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Love is the triumph of imagination over intelligence."
 -- H.L.
 Mencken [1880]*

+> *"Love is the extremely difficult realisation that something other than oneself is real."
+-- Iris Murdoch [1919]*

 > *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
 -- Tom Robbins [1932]*